mli/new-docs/guide/crash-course/index.rst

 and Gluon, which is are imperative frontend to manipulate multiple dimensional arrays and train neural networks, respectively:

+Gluon is an imperative frontend to train neural networks.
+This is a good place to start if you are already familiar with machine Learning or other deep learning frameworks.

 .. toctree::
    :maxdepth: 1